Ramosetron

 Drug Warnings

-Do not take RAMOSETRON if you are allergic to any of its contents.
-Talk to your doctor if you have infectious enteritis, colitis, colon cancer, gastrointestinal problems, heart, liver or kidney problems.
-Consult your doctor if you are pregnant or planning for pregnancy.
-Do not take RAMOSETRON if you are breastfeeding.
-Be cautious while driving as it is unknown whether RAMOSETRON affects your ability to drive.
-RAMOSETRON is not recommended for children as safety and effectiveness have not been established.
+Do not take Ramosetron if you are allergic to any of its components if you have irritable bowel syndrome, infectious enteritis, colon cancer, or active diarrhoea.
+Consult your doctor if you are pregnant or planning pregnancy.
+Ramosetron is not recommended during breastfeeding and in children as safety and efficacy have not been established.
+Let your doctor know if you are taking any prescription/non-prescription medicines or herbal products.

 Drug Interactions